Human tech trends 2020

 It’s no secret that the tech industry is plagued by skills shortages.
-While many companies are plugging the shortage by investing in upskilling, STEM skill education programmes and improving diverse hiring (more of which you can read about in our whitepaper, 'Diversity & Inclusion in Recruitment Strategy'), 2020 will also see another skill bridging tactic emerge.
+While many companies are plugging the shortage by investing in upskilling, STEM skill education programmes and improving diverse hiring, 2020 will also see another skill bridging tactic emerge.

 Democratisation or ‘citizen access’ gives people the tools, technology, and raw skills to take the place of some of the scarcest skill tech disciplines – including analytics and data, application development, and design.
 For example, a ‘citizen data scientist’ uses advanced, AI-driven analytics and internal skills to take on some of the more basic responsibilities of a highly paid and hard-to-find data scientist.

 Of course, a citizen data scientist won’t always be able to match the advanced mathematical skills of a true data scientist, but it should ease the flow of demand to only those that strictly need the skills.
 For finding niche or scarce skill roles, you can always consult the largest UK-based tech recruiter – Lorien.